MorseMicro/camera-onvif-server/README.md

   to use), and also loads and when necessary mutates the config.xml file.
 - the WS-Discovery server (which listens to UDP broadcasts and responds to them);
   see discovery.cpp/h.
-- the actual ONVIF API, which listens to SOAP ONVIF commands and communicates them to the `Camera` class and is started from server.cpp.
+- the actual ONVIF API server, which listens to SOAP ONVIF commands and communicates them to the `Camera` class and is started from server.cpp.
 The heavy lifting here is done almost entirely by gsoap autogeneration; our work is a separate file corresponding to each actual wsdl file (i.e. imaging.cpp, media.cpp, devicemgmt.cpp).